 Sustainability careers will be the only careers of the future.
 Future-thinking students who earn an MBA in Sustainability early in the development of the industry will position themselves to be at the forefront of a massive shift in how we do business.

-So, here's your wake-up call—and please don't hit the snooze button: Earth cannot fix itself, so the fate of future generations is dependent upon the people who choose to act now.
+So, here's your wake-up call—and please don't hit the snooze button: the health of our communities, our economies, and our environment depends on the people who choose to act now.